Published:

 After rinsing smaller debris from the machine, you may begin applying your detergent or cleaning chemical.

-Once again, you should work from bottom to top; begin by applying detergent/chemical to the undercarriage, then move upward to the chassis and exterior of the cab.
-Focus particularly on areas with a lot of grease and grime, such as the undercarriage.
+Once again, you should work from bottom to top.
+Begin by applying detergent to the undercarriage, then move upward to the chassis and exterior of the cab.
+Focusing particularly on high contamination areas where grease and grime can accumulate faster such as the undercarriage, pivot points, and engine compartments.

 5. Let It Soak